-One of the most obvious risks to everyone but especially the elderly during the winter is the cold.
+One of the most obvious winter risks is the cold.
 Elderly people are more at risk for a number of reasons, including the fact that they are less mobile, often eat less and are often concerned about spending extra money on heating.
 Try to wear layers of clothes, especially on cold days, and as a lot of heat is lost through your head, a hat is a great option.

 It can be useful to check that the heating is working properly before it starts to get cold, giving you time to fix it if need be.
 The heating should be set to at least 18°C.

 Hypothermia can be a big problem for older people and is something that we should all be aware of.
 Experts at CQC accredited care providers, Helping Hands state that “Hypothermia is a dangerous condition that requires emergency assistance, and the initial symptoms may include:

 - Speech becoming slurred